mywajdi123/Pharmacy-Shipping-Tracker/README.md

-# 📦 Pharmacy Shipping Tracker for Mail in Rx
+# 📦 Pharmacy Shipping Management App for Mail in Rx

 Web application designed to help pharmacies track cold chain medication shipments end to end.
 Built with **Next.js**, **Prisma**, **Neon (PostgreSQL)**, and **Tailwind CSS**, this platform enables pharmacists to: